 - There are pathways and milestone support throughout and beyond school to universities & TAFE.

 - We run the Gawura Volunteer Morning Reading Program each day with approximately 10 volunteers reading with K-4 students for 30 minutes.

 - There are now 10 Indigenous staff in Gawura.

 - Two K-2 teachers aides (part-time).

 - A full time Years 7-12 secondary mentor.

 - Community liaison coordinator (part-time).

-- Wiradjuri language teacher who teaches both Gawura students and students in the Junior School of St Andrew’s Cathedral School.
+- A Wiradjuri language teacher who teaches in both Gawura and the Junior School of St Andrew’s Cathedral School.